ampproject/amp-github-apps/checklist/README.md

 The app subscribes to the following GitHub Webhooks:

 - [`PullRequestEvent`](https://developer.github.com/v3/activity/events/types/#pullrequestevent)
-  - `opened`: skips drafts, may append checklist to the description of a pull request
+  - `opened`: skips drafts, may add checklist to pull request
-  - `ready_for_review`: may append checklist to the description of a pull request
+  - `ready_for_review`: may add checklist to pull request

 ## Setup